dhaladitya108/File-Arranger-Selenium/README.md

 # File Arranger Selenium

-arranges file cluster but for the video part arranges movie by genre name
+Arranges file cluster but for the video part arranges movie by genre name

 It grabs the genre from the google at the real-time